ameernormie/ameernormie/README.md

 - 🔭 I’m currently working on Hybrid apps in React Native.
 I am also developing web solutions in React.
 - 🌱 I’m currently learning Rust and systems architecture.
 I love Rust.
 - 👯 I’m looking to collaborate on new and exciting projects in Javascript and Rust.
-I especially want to contribute in Rust so that I can make use of my learning and implement it in a project that makes an impact.
+I especially want to contribute in Rust so that I can get into my lifelong intereset of embedded systems.
 - 💬 Ask me about anything programming related.
 I can help you understand Javascript and it's core features.
 I also teach Javascript to my friends.
 - 📫 How to reach me: Best way to reach me is through my personal email `ameernormie@gmail.com`.
 - ⚡ Fun fact: I am a self taught developer.